 State Authorizations

 The U.S. Department of Education requires institutions offering distance education to comply with state regulations.
 At Pacifica Graduate Institute, we understand that regulations for distance education vary by state.
-To comply with these regulations, we have obtained specific state authorizations for the relevant programs.
+To comply with these regulations, we have obtained specific state authorizations for the relevant programs as necessary in certain states.
 Below is the current status of our authorizations (or exemptions), which we regularly update to reflect any changes.

-Pacifica Graduate Institute is authorized to enroll students from the following states in our low-residency programs:
+Pacifica Graduate Institute is authorized to enroll students from the following states for our non-licensure programs listed above:

 • Arizona